wiktor-k/sequoia/sq/sq-usage.md

     -B, --binary
             Emits binary data

-        --certificate <FILE>
+        --certificate <CERT_FILE>
-            Reads the certificate to revoke from FILE or stdin, if omitted.
+            Reads the certificate to revoke from CERT_FILE or stdin, if omitted.
             It is an error for the file to contain more than one certificate.

     -h, --help
             Print help information